 (a) Except as provided below, the Parties shall maintain the confidentiality of the Agreement, the specific terms and conditions of the Agreement, and any information provided pursuant to the Agreement.
 Neither Party shall publish, disclose, or otherwise divulge this Agreement or the information provided pursuant to this Agreement to any third party at any time, without the prior written consent of the other Party, provided that:

-(i) A Party may disclose this Agreement to such Party’s counsel and advisors, rating agencies, financial institutions or other entities (and their advisors) that provide (or may potentially provide) capital or financing or refinancing to a Party, such to an undertaking by each such utility also to maintain the confidentiality of this Agreement, except to the extent disclosure is required in connection with such financing or refinancing.
+(i) A Party may disclose this Agreement to such Party’s affiliates and its and their respective counsel and advisors, rating agencies, financial institutions or other entities (and their advisors) that provide (or may potentially provide) capital or financing or refinancing to a Party.

-(iii) A Party may disclose this Agreement and any information provided pursuant to this Agreement, if the release of such information is required by a governmental or judicial body of competent jurisdiction including the FERC or pursuant to an arbitration proceeding instituted pursuant to this Agreement, but in doing so such Party shall avail itself of any applicable procedures for maintaining confidentiality of documents so provided.
+A Party may disclose this Agreement and any information provided pursuant to this Agreement, if the release of such information is required by a governmental or judicial body of competent jurisdiction including the FERC or pursuant to an arbitration proceeding instituted pursuant to this Agreement, but in doing so such Party shall avail itself of any applicable procedures for maintaining confidentiality of documents so provided.

-(iii) EPMI shall have the right to disclose the terms of this Agreement to its board members who are bound by a confidentiality agreement to maintain the confidentiality of the information disclosed.
+[Need to add the typical carve outs relating to info already known by the Party and independently developed by such Party, etc.]

 (b) The confidentiality restrictions contained in this provision shall not apply to information that is in the public domain at the time of a request, or for disclosure of information that passes into the public domain by acts other than acts of a Party to this Agreement.

 (c) Each Party shall use all reasonable care to protect the confidentiality of any proprietary information provided under this Agreement by the other Party without the prior written consent of such Party, which shall not be unreasonably withheld.